top of page

 In order to determine whether IFS therapy is the right choice for you, it’s good to start with a bit of reflection on who you are and what your goals are for therapy.
 It’s also important to have enough background on the modality to be able to tell whether it’s going to be a good fit.
 This blog post can walk you through the process.

-The Basics of IFS Therapy
+The Basics of Internal Family Systems Therapy

 Internal Family Systems therapy is founded on the idea that we all have multiple parts, or aspects of our personality, and these parts relate to each other internally in different ways.
 I have a part that loves chocolate cake, and another part that doesn’t want me to eat it.
 I have a little kid part that is afraid of getting in trouble from authority figures, and another part that manages my behaviour so that I follow the rules, minimising the chances I’ll be punished.
 IFS sees this multiplicity as a normal part of the human experience.